Skip to main content

 Furthermore, the ADA stipulates that any screening must be “reasonably designed to promote health or prevent disease.”
 This phrase is potent.
 It suggests that the program must have a legitimate, evidence-based purpose.
 A screening that merely collects data for the sake of data, or one that could lead to discriminatory outcomes, fails this test.

-For instance, if a program uses a rigid BMI chart to determine health status without considering an individual’s body composition, markers, or hormonal profile, its ability to genuinely promote health is questionable.
+For instance, if a program uses a rigid BMI chart to determine health status without considering an individual’s body composition, metabolic health markers, or hormonal profile, its ability to genuinely promote health is questionable.
 An individual with high muscle mass could be incorrectly classified as “unhealthy,” while another with a “normal” BMI might have underlying metabolic dysfunction that the screening completely misses.
 The ADA’s framework encourages a move away from such crude metrics and toward a more thoughtful, individualized approach.

 Hormonal Context the Missing Piece in Standard Screenings

 Consider the endocrine system’s complexity.
 Your body’s hormonal state is in constant flux, responding to diet, stress, sleep, and age.
-A standard that measures fasting glucose provides a single data point.
+A standard wellness screening that measures fasting glucose provides a single data point.
 It offers no insight into insulin sensitivity, cortisol levels, or the status of your thyroid hormones, all of which are critical to understanding your metabolic health.

 For a woman in her forties, fluctuating estrogen and progesterone levels can impact insulin sensitivity, sleep quality, and body composition.
 For a man of the same age, declining testosterone can affect muscle mass, energy, and mood.
 A wellness screening that fails to account for this hormonal context is like trying to understand a complex novel by reading a single page.